koba-jon/pytorch_cpp/Generative_Modeling/DDIM2d/README.md

-# VAE2d
+# DDIM2d
-This is the implementation of "Variational Autoencoder" corresponding to 2-dimensional shape.<br>
+This is the implementation of "DDIM" corresponding to 2-dimensional shape.<br>
-Original paper: D. P. Kingma and M. Welling.
-Auto-encoding variational bayes.
-In International Conference on Learning Representations, 2014. [link](https://arxiv.org/abs/1312.6114)
+Original paper: J. Song, C. Meng, and S. Ermon.
+Denoising Diffusion Implicit Models.
+In International Conference on Learning Representations, 2021. [link](https://arxiv.org/abs/2010.02502)

 ## Usage